zachar-chorny/cinema-shop/README.md

 * GET: /movies
 * GET: /movie-sessions/available

-#### To send requests to the above endpoints, use Postman
+#### Use Postman for sending your requests during testing this application

 ## How to start the application

 1. Install and configure Apache Tomcat(v9.0.50)
-2. Install MySQL with Workbench
+2. Install MySQL with MySQL Workbench
-3. Fork this project
+3. Fork this project on GitHub
 4. In the /resources/db.properties file, replace the stubs with your database data
-5. Run the app
+5. Run the application